Introduction

 How does your condition affect your daily life?

-Preparing for your SSI phone interview questions can feel overwhelming, but it’s essential to communicate how your medical condition affects your daily life.
+Preparing for your interview questions can feel overwhelming, but it’s essential to your success.
 We understand that this includes challenges in:

 - Work capabilities